 Within Northern Ireland, places such as the Giant’s Causeway are also much easier to reach by bus than by train.
 Similarly, the Cliffs of Moher are best reached by bus from Galway than trying to reach it by train.

-Dublin has one main bus station, Busáras Bus Station (pictured below), from where buses to other parts of Ireland depart.
 It is conveniently located close to Connolly Train Station, and it has links to Heuston Train Station via the Luas Red Line (see further down).
 The buses departing from here are Bus Éireann buses.

 Many buses will depart from Busáras/Connolly and travel along the quays in Dublin towards Heuston where passengers can board those buses.
 Other private bus operators will depart from the city centre at various locations including O’Connell Street and Eden Quay.

 Bus Éireann, as mentioned, is Ireland’s national bus company.
 They cover both national services, city bus services, town bus services, local bus services and commuter services for the main cities such as Galway, Dublin, Cork, Limerick and Waterford.
 They are also the operators of Expressway, the fast inter-city service.
-Bus Eireann has 242 bus routes in Ireland with over 5000 stops along those routes.
-This means they cover more than 3000 destinations in Ireland.
-There used to be an Open Road Travel Pass that could be used for unlimited travel on Bus Eireann routes within a certain time frame but I am unable to find more information at this time.

 Other operators of buses in the Republic of Ireland include

-- City Link – operating between Dublin/Dublin Airport and cities such as Galway, Limerick and Cork/Cork Airport (more information)
+- City Link – operating between Dublin/Dublin Airport and cities such as Galway, Limerick and Cork/Cork Airport (more information).

 - Local services – more rural, out-of-the-way towns will have local services connecting with bigger towns that have nationwide links.
 Just be aware that these services can be patchier and will require a bit more planning on your part.
 This is where the website Rome2Rio can come in handy, as well as good old Google maps.

 Within Dublin, you will find Dublin Bus serving the far corners of the city and its suburbs.
 I have spent more time than I can tell you on Dublin Bus buses.
-Some routes in Dublin are also operated by Go Ahead Ireland.
-For more information about public transport in Dublin read below or visit this link.

 In Northern Ireland, Translink is a great resource for finding routes in the country.
 Not only will it tell you the best and quickest route to your destination, but you can also find out the price of tickets.

-Within Northern Ireland, there are two main bus operators, Ulsterbus and Goldline.
-Ulsterbus operate services across all of Northern Ireland, including in smaller towns and village.
 Goldline operates express coach services across Northern Ireland between the main towns and cities.
 Services on both of these operators can be found by consulting Translink.

 Within Belfast, you will also find both Metro and Glider services, and again, details of these services can be found on Translink.